vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 	- Joe’s phone was left behind on a counter.
 		- This phone, and every member of Fireside's phone, has an app: Blackjack.
 It looks like a common game app.
 It has one notification.
 Each member has their own unique authentication code that is used to unlock this app.
 			- These codes align with Jerri's list.
 If you know the person's target, you will have their code.
 Joe's Blackjack needs Joe's code.
-##### 319 Berkeley Way, The Fireside House
+##### 319 Berkeley Way, Ezra's House

-- Ezra's family lives here.
-They're oblivious.
+- This home has been broken into an ransacked.
+Ezra's family lives here.
+They are no where to be found.
-- Ezra wants to take his family out of Santa Cruz.
-But first, he has to pay some debts.
-He owes the very people that put him on the job.
-Simply put, he can't say no.
+- A card that reads: DEADLINE - 11:59PM \[Date of Tomorrow Night].
 ##### 143 Chestnut St, The Innocent Apartment
 - There's a neighbor who knew Angel.
 They visit each other from time to time.
 ##### 515 Cedar Street, The Unfinished Restaurant